jeancochrane/recurse/docs/rnn-notes.md

       the weight matrix instead of performing a full multiplication, for performance)
     - What is the weight matrix, and what are the "continuous" vectors...?
+        - I'm still not sure, but I know at least that the hidden layer usually has different dimensions from the input layer, so the weight matrix here serves as a transformation that allows the input to be passed through the hidden layer(s)

 ```python
 # Weight the input vectors to produce a sequence of continous vectors